 - fine and

 - personal liability for all of the debts of the successor company should that company also fail at some time in the future.
-If you are interested in reading the law as set out in sections 216 and 217 of The Insolvency Act 1986 click here.
+If you are interested in reading the law as set out in section 216 and 217 of The Insolvency Act 1986 click on the link.

-If you would like to read an actual case regarding an individual who breached section 216 click here.
+If you would like to read an actual case regarding an individual who breached section 216 click on the link.